kukuu/integration/cybersecurity.md

 - Protocols and Controls:

-_Firewalls: Ensure firewalls are correctly configured and protect against unauthorized access.
+i.
+Firewalls: Ensure firewalls are correctly configured and protect against unauthorized access.

-_Secure Configuration: Implement security measures for hardware and software, minimizing vulnerabilities.
+ii.
+Secure Configuration: Implement security measures for hardware and software, minimizing vulnerabilities.

-_User Access Control: Control access to systems and data based on user roles and responsibilities.
+iii.
+User Access Control: Control access to systems and data based on user roles and responsibilities.

-_Malware Protection: Use appropriate anti-malware software to defend against viruses, malware, and ransomware.
+iii.
+Malware Protection: Use appropriate anti-malware software to defend against viruses, malware, and ransomware.

-_Patch Management: Regularly update and patch software to address known vulnerabilities.
+iv.
+Patch Management: Regularly update and patch software to address known vulnerabilities.

 ### Guide to Implementation: